SS Eastland: The Eastland disaster

-Among those scheduled to be on Eastland was 20-year-old football player George Halas, later the coach and owner of the Chicago Bears and a founding member of the National Football League, who was delayed leaving for the dock and arrived after the ship had overturned.
-Halas's name was listed on the list of deceased in newspapers, but he was later revealed to be unharmed.
-His friend and future Bears executive Ralph Brizzolara and his brother were on the Eastland when she capsized but escaped through portholes.
+Among those scheduled to be on Eastland was 20-year-old football player, George Halas, later the coach and owner of the Chicago Bears and a founding member of the National Football League, who was delayed leaving for the dock and arrived after the ship had overturned.
+Halas's name was on the list of the deceased in newspapers, but was later revealed to be unharmed.
+His friend and future Bears executive, Ralph Brizzolara, and his brother were on Eastland when she capsized, but escaped through portholes.
 Despite rumors to the contrary, entertainer Jack Benny was neither aboard Eastland nor scheduled for the excursion.

 The first known film footage of the recovery efforts was discovered and released in 2015.

-Marion Eichholz (born July 12, 1912), the last known survivor, died on November 24, 2014 at the age of 102.
+Marion Eichholz (born July 12, 1912), the last known survivor, died on November 24, 2014, at the age of 102.
 She was three years old at the time of the disaster.

 Media reports

 Writer Jack Woodford witnessed the disaster and offered a first-hand account to the Herald and Examiner.
 In his autobiography, Woodford wrote:

 And then movement caught my eye.
 I looked across the river.
 As I watched in disoriented stupefaction a steamer large as an ocean liner slowly turned over on its side as though it were a whale going to take a nap.
 I didn't believe a huge steamer had done this before my eyes, lashed to a dock, in perfectly calm water, in excellent weather, with no explosion, no fire, nothing.
 I thought I had gone crazy.

 Carl Sandburg, then known better as a journalist than as a poet, wrote an angry account for The International Socialist Review, accusing regulators of ignoring safety issues and claiming that many of the workers were aboard following company orders for a mandatory staged picnic.
-Sandburg also wrote a poem, "The Eastland", which contrasted the disaster with the mistreatment and poor health of the lower classes.
+Sandburg also wrote a poem, "The Eastland", which drew parallels between the disaster and the mistreatment and poor health of the lower classes.
 Sandburg concluded the poem with a comparison: "I see a dozen Eastlands/Every morning on my way to work/And a dozen more going home at night."
 The poem was considered too harsh for publication when written, but was eventually published in a collection of poems in 1993.